charliebabbitt1988/LOGITacker_button/README.md

 - Known issues:
     - the Yoctopuce libraries for the Yocto Knob are not always 100% reliable so the python script will sometimes fail and not initialize the Yocto Knob; for now the workaround is to execute it in an infinite loop until it executes successfully.
 It seems stable after the python script launches.
-    - this script uses "pkill screen" in order to bring down the connected screen session to /dev/ttyACM0 which will kill all running screen sessions on the system.
-If you need your screen sessions, then don't run this script.
     - the Ctrl-C exit isn't the most graceful, but it works if you hold down the keys.

 - TODO: